Skip to main content

 Over 100 organisations have asked politicians what they intend to do to help the millions of households still going without essentials.

-The letter comes as the Trussell Trust is due to reveal how many emergency food parcels were distributed by food banks in its network over the past year, next Wednesday.
+The letter comes as Trussell is due to reveal how many emergency food parcels were distributed by food banks in its network over the past year, next Wednesday.

 The cost-of-living crisis, which has seen the prices of everyday items like food and clothing soar since 2021, has made this problem worse.
 But the UK’s inadequate social security system hasn’t provided enough help for years.
 2.4 million people experienced destitution at some point in 2019, up 54% since 2017.